Duke-Translational-Bioinformatics/duke-data-service/GitlabCI.md

 #### Gitlab Runner
 The .gitlab-ci.yml tasks use a tag 'dds' to specify a Specific Gitlab Runner.
-This runner should be hosted and configured with the token from the Gitlab Github mirror project.
+This runner should be [hosted](https://docs.gitlab.com/runner/install/index.html) and [registered](https://docs.gitlab.com/runner/register/index.html) with the token from the Gitlab Github mirror project.

 #### Openshift